f9webltd/laravel-meta/README.md

 composer require f9webltd/laravel-meta
 ```

-The package will automatically register itself if using Laravel >= 5.5.
+The package will automatically register itself.

 Optionally publish the configuration file by running: